Palisades Parkway PD: Fleeing Driver Crashes, Bolts

 “The officers chose to terminate the pursuit within seconds due to the high rate of speed and the suspect’s [driving] becoming erratic,” the lieutenant said.

-They lost sight of the Beamer, then eventually found it on the right shoulder of the Linwood Avenue ramp in Fort Lee.
+They lost sight of the Bimmer, then eventually found it on the right shoulder of the Linwood Avenue ramp in Fort Lee.

 “The car had been crashed and abandoned,” Watkins said.